CROSS-SITE REQUEST FORGERY GUIDE: LEARN ALL ABOUT CSRF ATTACKS AND CSRF PROTECTION

 As I clicked through the configuration guide, I missed the 1x1 pixel image that failed to load:

 The attackers knew that when I was reading their tutorial, I would be logged into the router interface.
 So they had the CSRF attack set up in the tutorial.
 With that request, my router would be reconfigured so that my traffic will be routed to their proxy server where they can do all manner of bad things with it.

 Preventing Cross-Site Request Forgery (CSRF) Vulnerabilities

-The most common method to prevent Cross-Site Request Forgery (CSRF) attacks is to append unpredictable challenge tokens to each request and associate them with the user’s session.
+The most common method to prevent Cross-Site Request Forgery (CSRF) attacks is to append CSRF tokens to each request and associate them with the user’s session.
 Such tokens should at a minimum be unique per user session, but can also be unique per request.
-By including a challenge token with each request, the developer can ensure that the request is valid and not coming from another source other than the user.
+By including a challenge token with each request, the developer can ensure that the request is valid and not coming from a source other than the user.